-Super Typhoon Sinlaku slammed the Northern Mariana Islands earlier this week with intense winds, heavy rainfall, and dangerous storm surge.
+Super Typhoon Sinlaku slammed the Northern Mariana Islands April 14 with intense winds, heavy rainfall, and dangerous storm surge.
 The powerful storm ripped roofs off houses and caused severe flooding.
 Some hard-hit areas of the archipelago’s two major islands—Saipan and Tinian—experienced widespread damage and many communities are without power, shelter, or access to clean water.

-We are working with local Operation Christmas Child church partners on the islands as we prepare to transport relief supplies aboard our 767 aircraft.
-This airlift will include 40 tons of relief including medical supplies, water filtration systems, shelter material, and solar lights.
-A Disaster Assistance Response Team will work alongside local churches to get relief to those who need it most.
+Our 767 cargo aircraft departed Saturday morning, April 18, from our Greensboro Airlift Response Center in North Carolina with 40 tons of relief including clean water systems, shelter material, and solar lights.
+A Disaster Assistance Response Team will work alongside local Operation Christmas Child church partners to get relief to those who need it most.

 Intensifying to a Category 5 cyclone on April 14, Sinlaku is the strongest storm on the planet this year, barreling through the western Pacific island chain with wind speeds reaching 180 mph.
 The storm damaged vital infrastructure—including roads, hospitals, and power grids—on islands where nearly 50,000 people live.